types of replacement windows

 Double-hung windows differ from single-hung windows which only have one moving sash.
 A popular feature of double-hung windows is the tilt-in function for easy cleaning.
 They are suitable for almost any room of a house and are often placed adjacent to patios, decks, and walkways.

-A hopper window is a single-style window similar to a casement window in that they both are hinged for opening, rather than sliding open.
-Hopper windows are windows somewhat similar to Awning windows yet almost opposite.
-Hoppers are hinged at the bottom of the window and open up from the top falling into the inside of the home.
-They have the functionality to fit in any small area or opening but are normally found in basements and bathrooms of Connecticut homes.
+A hopper window is a single-style window hinged for opening instead of sliding open.
+Hoppers hinges at the bottom of the window, open upward and fall into the interior of the home.
+These windows fit into small areas or openings and are commonly located in basements and bathrooms of Connecticut homes.

 Gliding along a track, sliding windows function much like sliding doors – they move from side to side.
-They are frequently used in kitchens, basements, and bathrooms.
+Sliders function well in kitchens, basements, and bathrooms.
 Sliding windows used to be popular in modern, contemporary homes, but are now popular in many different types of architecture.

 Not sure how to select from the many types of replacement windows?